edgd1er/jeedom-rpi/README.md

   using: `cat /dev/urandom | tr -dc '0-9a-zA-Z' | fold -w 32 | head -1` and mounted as a binded volume
   Plugins store encrypted values (enedis, may be others ..), so association will have to be done again.

-Images are build for arm/v6, arm/v7 and amd64
+Images are build for arm/v7, arm64 and amd64

-This readme shows a **Dockerfile** of a dockerized [Jeedom](https://www.jeedom.com) based on a debian buster slim image.
+This readme shows a **Dockerfile** of a dockerized [Jeedom](https://www.jeedom.com) based on a debian bookworm slim image.
 The mysql database is based on linuxserver mariadb image on a distinct container.

 Jeedom major version is given as a parameter, release if for jeedom v3, master for v4.